kalepail/fee-vault-v2/README.md

     /// * `InvalidAmount` - If the amount is less than or equal to 0
     /// * `InvalidBTokensMinted` - If the amount of bTokens minted is less than or equal to 0
-    /// * `InvalidSharesMinted` - If the amount of shares minted is less than or equal to 0 pub fn deposit(e: Env, user: Address, amount: i128) -> i128
+    /// * `InvalidSharesMinted` - If the amount of shares minted is less than or equal to 0
+    /// * `BalanceError` - If the user does not have enough tokens pub fn deposit(e: Env, user: Address, amount: i128) -> i128
 ```